magit/emacsql/README.md

 ### Windows Issue

-Due to a [long-standing Emacs bug][batch], Emacsql cannot be used in Emacs' "-batch" mode on Windows, which includes running the Emacsql test suite from the Makefile.
+Due to a [long-standing Emacs bug][batch], EmacSQL cannot be used in Emacs' "-batch" mode on Windows, which includes running the EmacSQL test suite from the Makefile.

 ## Example Usage